harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01e.md

 to specify axes that have variation for that particular VariableComponent.

-<span id="anchor-176"></span>The number of axisValues becomes known by
+<span id="anchor-176"></span>The number of specified axes becomes known
-decoding the TupleValues, and that number is used to decode axisValues and to decide how many values to take from axisValuesVarIndex.
+by decoding the TupleValues within *axisIndicesList.* That number is used to decode *axisValues* and to decide how many values to take from *axisValuesVarIndex*.

-> NOTE <span id="anchor-177"></span>The coverage table shall identify by
-> glyphID all components for each glyph for which this ‘VARC’ table
-> contains a VarCompositeGlyph record in glyphRecords.
+<span id="anchor-177"></span>NOTE: The integers decoded from axisValues,
+while encoded as integers in the TupleValues, must be divided by 16384 to arrive at the normalized axis value.

 ##### Variable Composite Description (VarCompositeGlyph)

-A Variable Composite record is a concatenation of one or more Variable Component records.
+A Variable Composite record is a concatenation of one or more Variable Component Records.

-Individual Variable Component records have varying sizes.
+Individual Variable Component Records have varying sizes.
 When decoding a *VarCompositeGlyph*, the decoder stops when it has processed all of the bytes for that glyph.